phurwicz/hover/README.md

 ## :flags: Project News

--   **Apr 30, 2021** Version 0.5.0 is now available.
+-   **Apr 30, 2021** 0.5.0 is now available.
 Check out the [changelog](https://github.com/phurwicz/hover/blob/main/CHANGELOG.md) for details :partying_face:.
-Now some tl-dr for the impatient:
+Some tl-dr for the impatient:
     -   you can now filter selected data with search criteria, or soft label scores, or both!
     -   active learning now includes an interpolation between input and output manifolds, helping you explore decision boundaries and their formation.